jhipster/generator-jhipster-native/README.md

 A metadata is designed to support an specific version.
 Missing library range will be added as best bet and will fall back to latest version.

-Metadata errors are only catch in runtime.
-It’s recommended to have cypress e2e tests enabled.
+Metadata errors are only caught at runtime.
+It’s recommended to have Cypress e2e tests enabled to help identify issues during continuous integration.

 Refer to [GraalVM Reachability Metadata Repository](https://github.com/oracle/graalvm-reachability-metadata/)